aryantomarrr/learn-git/README.md

 # learning git

-this is a demo for git and github class
+this is a demo for git and github class hd